Sunday, April 29, 2018

 In late 1965, The Rolling Stones recorded nine songs that were slated to be released early the next year on an album titled Could You Walk on Water?
 A tenth track, an outtake from the band’s previous album was also to be included.

-However, the band’s record company Decca balked at releasing an album with such a title.
-Eventually, the release was cancelled and The Rolling Stones went back into the studio in March 1966 and recorded 12 more songs.
+However, the band’s record company, Decca, balked at releasing an album with such a title.
+Eventually, the release was canceled and The Rolling Stones went back into the studio in March 1966 and recorded 12 more songs.
 For the album Aftermath, the group picked and chose from the 22 songs they’d recorded.

 If Could You Walk on Water? had been released, Aftermath would have been a different album because the released version included four tracks from the earlier recording session.